Dispute Resolution Rules

 1) Within thirty (30) days after the Statement of Claim is confirmed by the DRC, a respondent shall file a signed Statement of Defence in writing with the claimant and any other parties, and two signed copies with the DRC for transmittal to the arbitral tribunal when appointed.
 A Statement of Defence shall include the following:

-a) a detailed description of the defence and all the material facts supporting it;
+1. a detailed description of the defence and all the material facts supporting it;

-b) all documents supporting the defence, such as invoices, inspections and relevant agreements and communications between the parties;
+2. all documents supporting the defence, such as invoices, inspections and relevant agreements and communications between the parties;

-c) any witness statements containing the evidence or testimony upon which the respondent relies; and
+3. any witness statements containing the evidence or testimony upon which the respondent relies; and

-d) any argument or legal authority upon which the respondent relies.
+4. any argument or legal authority upon which the respondent relies.

-2) At the time a respondent submits its Statement of Defence, a respondent may submit two copies of a counterclaim or counterclaim with setoff provided it has previously given notice of the counterclaim or counterclaim with setoff or defence during the informal consultation process.
+2) At the time a respondent submits its Statement of Defence, a respondent may submit two copies of a counterclaim or counterclaim with setoff provided it has previously given notice of the counterclaim or counterclaim with setoff during the informal consultation process.

 3) The counterclaim or counterclaim with setoff shall contain the information and documents necessary for the filing of a Statement of Claim pursuant to Article 32(3) and must be accompanied by the appropriate Administrative Fees.